 Dry and damaged hair is bothersome and needs continuous management.
-Bergamot oil for hair has become extremely popular for the array of benefits it offers for dull and dry hair.
+Bergamot oil for hair has become extremely popular for the array of benefits it offers for hair and scalp health.
 It can soften your tresses and may also combat scalp inflammation.
 Bergamot oil is also claimed to reduce hair loss.
 However, is it worth the hype?

 This article examines the benefits of bergamot oil for dry hair, how you can use it in different ways, and potential side effects.
 Read on.

 What Is It?